 The Unpronounced Differences Between UX and UI Designers

-There is a lot of confusion surrounding the terms “UX designer” and “UI designer.”
-UX stands for user experience, while UI stands for user interface.
-These two terms are often used interchangeably, but they actually refer to two different aspects of the design process.
+There is a lot of confusion surrounding the terms "UX designer" and "UI designer."
+UX stands for user experience, while UI stands for the user interface.
+These terms are used interchangeably, but they refer to two different aspects of the design process.

 A UX designer is responsible for a product's overall user experience, from how it looks to how it feels.
-They focus on the look, feel, and layout of a product, and they work to create a smooth and intuitive experience for the user.
+They focus on a product's look, feel, and layout, and they work to create a smooth and intuitive experience for the user.

 The Responsibilities Of A Business Analyst In A Product Design & Creation Cycle